bomonike/bomonike.github.io/aws-svcs.md

 ## <a target="_blank" href="https://aws.amazon.com/aws-cost-management/">Cloud Financial Management</a>

-Transform your business with cost transparency, control, forecasting, and optimization
+"Transform your business with cost transparency, control, forecasting, and optimization"

 - <a target="_blank" href="https://aws.amazon.com/aws-cost-management/aws-billing-conductor/">Billing and Cost Management - View and pay bills, analyze and govern your spending, and optimize your costs
 - <a target="_blank" href="https://aws.amazon.com/aws-cost-management/aws-billing-conductor/">AWS Billing Conductor</a> - Simplifying your billing practice